EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script rgat creates and empty file, Hello
+ A script that adds execute permission to a file called hello